agentmishra/wordpress_external_login_plugin/readme.txt

 == DONATE ==
 Like the plugin and want to [buy me a beer](https://www.paypal.me/tombenyon)?
-Well thank you!
+Well, thank you!